liquid4teur/Vagrant/README.md

 >vagrant up --provider=virtualbox

-It will automatically find, download (on vagrantcloud) and install the box.
+It will automatically search, find, download (on vagrantcloud) and install the box.
 The box is added for the provider (VirtualBox).

-You can see the status of the running VM by doing:
+You can see the current status (running or not) of the running VM by doing (on the concerned directory):

 >vagrant status

+Particular cases:

+- If you have many VMs running on your machine and need to list the status of every VMs, you can also execute a command from any directory:

+>vagrant global-status

+- If you want to execute a command on a VM from another directory, you can do it using its ID rather that to change to its environment directory (the ID is displayed when using the command vagrant global-status).

 **Warning**: Vagrant create a ".vagrant" folder.
 Make sure you specified the .vagrant folder in the .gitignore file.
 In fact, if you upload the .vagrant folder, it will let your repository be heavier and sometimes it could "break" it.
 You don't need this folder in your repository, the vagrantfile is enough (it contains all the needed information to initialize a VM).

 # Connection to the VM

+Vagrant includes a built-in SSH system to authenticate and connect to a running VM that supports the SSH protocol.
 Now that your VM is running, you can directly connect to it through SSH with the command:

 >vagrant ssh